December 14, 2022

 That reduced sensor size comes with some practical benefits, including the ability to wear them at different testing sites.
-Users can wear the Dexcom G7 system’s sensors on the abdomen, the upper arm, or (for youths using this system) the upper buttocks.
+Users can wear the Dexcom G7 system’s sensors on the upper arm or (for youths using this system) the upper buttocks.
 Furthermore, the Dexcom G7’s sensors are more comfortable than Dexcom’s older sensors.†,††

 Dexcom’s improvements to its sensor technology for the G7 go beyond the changes mentioned above, too.
 These sensors have a 30-minute warm-up time, the shortest of any CGM system on the market.¶ For comparison’s sake, the Dexcom G6’s sensors take two hours to get ready for use.
 And the Dexcom G7’s sensors come with pre-attached transmitters, meaning you won’t need to save your transmitter when it’s time to replace your sensor.

 Along with making physical changes to its sensors, Dexcom took its accuracy to the next level when designing the Dexcom G7.
 Based on its MARD (mean absolute relative difference), the G7 is more accurate than any other CGM sold in the United States.
 A CGM’s MARD is shown as a percentage – the lower, the better.
 The Dexcom G7’s MARD is 8.2 percent (in adults wearing sensors on their upper arms), compared to 9 percent for the G6.